Pedestrians are vulnerable road users. People on foot are much more likely to sustain serious or even fatal injuries in traffic accidents.

 Pedestrians have certain rights on public roads in Georgia.
 Automobile drivers must yield to pedestrians in certain situations.
 However, pedestrians must yield the right of way in other scenarios.

-It’s important for pedestrians and motorists to understand when they must yield the right of way so they can share the road safely.
+It’s important for Georgia pedestrians and motorists to understand when they must yield the right of way so they can share the road safely.
 Let’s briefly review Georgia pedestrian laws and when you should yield the right of way to others.

 If you were injured in a Georgia pedestrian accident, contact Sherrod & Bernard, P.C., today to learn more about how you can claim compensation for your losses in a free initial consultation.